vinistock/sail/README.md

 It comes with a lightweight responsive admin dashboard for searching and changing configurations on the fly.

-Searching can be done by group, cast type or name.

 ## Installation
 Add this line to your application's Gemfile: